General Argyres-Douglas Theory: Irregular singularity of Hitchin's equation

-with $\omega=\exp({2\pi i\over k_1})$, we do not write this value explicitly in later sections, but $\omega$ always have the above form with proper choice of $k_1$.
-The meaning of such fractional power Higgs field in the gauge theory context is explained in \cite{Witten:2007td}: there is a cut coming out singularity and one need to do a gauge transformation to put the gauge field $\Phi(\theta+2\pi)$ back to $\Phi(\theta)$.
-One can also do a gauge transformation to put the above solution into a non-singular one, but it is not good for our purpose and we will stick to the above exotic representation.
-If $j_1=k_1$, the pole $r_i$ is integer and the eigenvalues of $B_i$ are all the same.
+with $\omega=\exp({2\pi i\over k_1})$ (we do not write this value explicitly in later sections, but $\omega$ always have the above form with proper choice of $k_1$).
+This specific form is derived by requiring the spectral curve to have the integer pole on the coordinate $z$.
+The meaning of such fractional power in Higgs field is explained in \cite{Witten:2007td}: there is a cut coming out of singularity and a gauge transformation is done to put the gauge field $\Phi(\theta+2\pi)$ back to $\Phi(\theta)$ \footnote{ One can also do a gauge transformation to put the above solution into a form with integer pole, but it is not good for our purpose and we will stick to the above exotic representation.}.
+The gauge transformation is basically a permutation on the eigenvalues, since by circling around the singularity, the new solution is

-The sub-leading matrices are determined by requirement that every possible deformation compatible with leading order matrix is allowed: the same gauge transformation we introduced earlier should transform it to its original value after circling around the singularity.
+A permutation on the eigenvalues implemented by the gauge transformation would lead the Higgs field back to the original form .
+The sub-leading matrices are determined by the requirement that every possible deformation compatible with leading order matrix is allowed: the same permutation we introduced earlier should transform it to its original form after circling around the singularity, so the following terms should be allowed:

-If $j_1=k_1$, the next term also has integer order $n_1-1$ whose matrix has eigenvalue degeneracy determined by a partition of $k_1$.
-Similarly, one need to specify all the lower order matrices by giving the degeneracy of the eigenvalues.
-The leading order matrix is not enough to completely specify the irregular singularity in the integer pole case.
-The only exception is that the dimension of this block is just one since there can be no degeneracy for one eigenvalue.